1a2b3c4dBobAn/Blade-Racer/README.md

       addRoad(num, num, num, 0, height);
     }
 ```
-A function called resetRoad then can use the road create function above to create the whole road.
+A function called resetRoad then can use the road create function above to make the whole road.

 ```javascript